free things to do in New York City

 Workshop | Adult Zumba

 Exercise in disguise!
-Get in on the fun featuring easy-to-follow Latin dance choreography while working on your balance, coordination and range of motion.
-Bring your friends and come prepared for enthusiastic instruction, a little strength training and a lot of fun.
+Get in on the fun featuring easy-to-follow Latin dance choreography while working more on your balance, coordination and range of motion.
+Bring your friends and come prepared for enthusiastic instruction, a little strength training and a lot of fun. less

 New York City, NY; NYC